eryph-org/vagrant-haipa_old/README.md

 - `vagrant ssh` - Logs into the machine instance using the configured user account.
 - `vagrant halt` - Powers off the machine instance.
 - `vagrant provision` - Runs the configured provisioners and rsyncs any specified `config.vm.synced_folder`.
-- `vagrant reload` - Reboots the machine instance.
-- `vagrant rebuild` - Destroys the machine instance and recreates it with the same IP address which was previously assigned.
 - `vagrant status` - Outputs the status (active, off, not created) for the machine instance.